 Xerox has taken a lead here with its ConnectKey platform and, if it can drive engagement with its channel to develop workflow apps that help bridge the paper to digital divide, it will help businesses make better use of existing Smart MFP investments.
 As businesses look for guidance with digital initiatives, MPS providers that have the digital workflow skills to drive efficiency and productivity improvements, will be best positioned to succeed.

 3. Cloud MPS comes of age

 Cloud-delivered MPS will become more prominent, reducing the burdens associated with managing print.
 Managing print on-premise is expensive.
 For example, moving management to the cloud enables print jobs to be submitted to a virtual print server, rather than multiple on-premise servers.
-A few vendors have already made steps in this direction such as Lexmark, Ricoh and Xerox, along with Y Soft who recently announced cloud-based print services.
-Lexmark’s cloud service offers a hybrid option that ensures print jobs are kept inside the firewall, providing customers the efficiency of cloud services while minimising security concerns.
+A few vendors have already made steps in this direction such as Lexmark, Ricoh and Xerox who have all recently announced cloud-based print services.
+For instance, Lexmark’s cloud service offers a hybrid option that ensures print jobs are kept inside the firewall, providing customers the efficiency of cloud services while minimising security concerns.
 ISVs are also enhancing their cloud based offerings such as Y Soft’s SafeQ solution which can be used in both private and hybrid cloud deployments.

 Cloud services offer channel partners, looking to improve profitability and deepen customer relationships, a flexible and low-cost approach to MPS and access to the SMB market.
 2019 will undoubtedly see more MPS providers extend their traditional offerings to the Cloud.